- Allergies and Air Pollution's Effect on Health

 To Drink or Not to Drink?
 Let RO be your Guide.

 Whole house water filters will only treat and remove certain specific types of contaminants because they are designed to primarily treat water for bathing, cleaning and general use applications.
 They will reduce your exposure to harmful chemicals and microbes during showers and baths, but will not provide drinking quality water.
-To truly protect your drinking water, you will need to install a reverse osmosis system.
+To truly protect your drinking water, you will need to reverse osmosis system.
 RO technology filters out water pollutants down to 0.0001 microns in size and delivers up to 99% contaminant rejection rates to provide ultra-pure bottled water quality.
 It is the most efficient technology on the market and is often used with whole house filters to provide a truly complete water solution for the home.